sunjid-git/style-hut/README.md

 ## `Functionality`
 1. Home
-2. Dashboard
+2. Products
-3. Service
-4. Contact Us
+3. Contact
-5. Login
+4. Login
-- Image and data can be uploaded as well

 ### `I have used - `
 1. React.js